-If you are in Nashville and need a skilled, caring and down-to-earth dentist who will care for your general dentistry needs while improving your oral and overall health, please contact the Center for Advanced Dentistry online or call (615) 383-6787 to schedule an appointment with Dr. Kent White.
+If you are in Nashville and need a skilled, caring and down-to-earth dentist who will care for your general dentistry needs while improving your oral and overall health, please contact the Center for Advanced Dentistry online or call (615) 383-6787 to schedule an appointment with Dr. Forbes.

 The Progress of Restorations

 As much as we enjoy the process of creating beautiful, healthy smiles from damaged and diseased ones, we always recommend patients focus on preventive dentistry that can slow or stop the progress of damage to your teeth.

 As damage progresses, we have to employ increasingly invasive (and expensive) restorations.
 The sooner you act, the less restoration necessary.

 With some minor decay, we may not even need to perform restoration.
 With modified diet and oral hygiene, the natural processes of remineralization can reverse dental cavities.